 Raktachandan, Raktasaara, Raktanga – red colored wood

-Ranjana – used in coloring of cloths
+Ranjana – used in coloring of clothes

 Harichandan – used in religious practices